1Ashraf2/docker-job/README.md

 # docker-job
-Create a Jenkins pipeline to run docker-jobs
+This is a sample to create a Jenkins pipeline to run docker-jobs